How to choose an international school in Singapore for young students?

 Dulwich College (Singapore)

-Second Semester: Early January to late March
+Term 2: January to March

 5